mnemnion/loon/notes/clu/Rationale.md

 If you can write a `dd` command without first typing `man` or hitting your browser, then certainly, you appreciate the analogy with Chinese.
 Ancient Chinese, no less.

 Anything `bash` can execute is the bash programming language.
 It is Unix.
 It is the most complex programming language in existence, and has been since before the days of `#!/usr/bin/perl`.
 Which of course says the rest of the file is Perl, and `perl` is expected to deal with it.
 This makes Perl a dialect of bash.

+This trick, where our language is able to launch another language, is a good trick.
+We intend to hold onto it.

+This is bash's only trick, and it's why you still use it.
+Bash is the language where you can call all the other languages, and all the other little gizmos and whatsits they spit out, and munge them together.
+It is the tool of final resort.
+Crude, terrible, but here it is, under our fingers, and toes.

+To use a programming language, you either type something into bash, or you click.
+Clickety clack.
+When Clu is done, to use `bash`, you will type some bash into Clu.